 We strive to attract contractors who adhere to labor practices that prioritize worker well-being, fair compensation, and job security.
 Our procurement guidelines emphasize the consideration of contractor integrity, ethical standards of conduct, and compliance with labor laws and regulations.
 Contractors with a track record of valuing their workforce and fostering positive labor relations are given due consideration in our selection process.
-Our procurement practices prioritize the selection of responsible and capable contractors, we understand the importance of incorporating explicit labor standards and workforce considerations into future procurement policies.
+Our procurement practices prioritize the selection of responsible and capable contractors, and we understand the importance of incorporating explicit labor standards and workforce considerations into future procurement policies.
 As we move forward, we are committed to exploring and implementing practices such as project labor agreements and community benefits agreements that can strengthen labor protections and opportunities for workers while supporting our infrastructure and capital projects.
 While specific practices such as project labor agreements, community benefits agreements, prevailing wage requirements, and local hiring are not explicitly mentioned in our procurement process, we remain dedicated to conducting fair and equitable procurements that adhere to the standards outlined in 2 CFR 200.319.
 Our focus is on promoting competition and ensuring that the selected contractors possess the ability to perform successfully.

-We seek to eliminate barriers and ensure equal opportunities for workers from historically underserved populations, including people of color, those with low incomes, limited English proficiency, and other marginalized groups.
+We seek to eliminate barriers and ensure equal opportunities for workers from historically underserved populations, including people of color, individuals with low incomes, people with limited English proficiency, and other marginalized groups.
 We encourage contractors to adopt inclusive practices that promote diversity, equity, and inclusion within their workforce.
-The City encourages and provides equal opportunity for Certified Minority and Women-Owned Business Enterprises (MWBE) to participate in all aspects of the City's contracting and procurement programs.
+The Business Engagement & Opportunities Program (BEOP) advocates, promotes, and designs expanding opportunities for small, growing, and underutilized businesses for economic prosperity in contracting processes within the City of Raleigh.
+The program focuses on increasing business capacity by expanding the pool of qualified vendors from various backgrounds, supporting economic empowerment in impacted communities, and ensuring engagement opportunities are available with the City's procurement processes, as well as monitoring and reporting on progress and outcomes.

 Furthermore, as part of our responsible contracting approach, we review all federal grant purchases to verify that contracts are not awarded to contractors on any Debarment or Suspension lists supplied by the North Carolina or Federal Governments.
-Contractors are required to certify in writing that they have not been suspended or disbarred from doing business with any federal agency.
+Contractors are required to certify in writing that they have not been suspended or debarred from doing business with any federal agency.